nikksno/cookieconsent/README.md

 Poetic inspiration
 --------
-> Pleasant it is, when over a great sea the winds trouble the waters, to gaze from shore upon another's tribulation: not because any man's troubles are a delectable joy, but because to perceive from what ills you are free yourself is pleasant
+> Pleasant it is, when over a great sea the winds trouble the waters, to gaze from shore upon another's tribulation: not because any man's troubles are a delectable joy, but because to perceive from what ills you are free yourself is pleasant.
-> Lucretius, De Rerum Natura
+> - Lucretius, De Rerum Natura